The following publications discuss the origin of and processes for running the IRB as well as step-by-step guidance on how to create a similar IRB:

 - Jensen, A. S., Fee, C., Miles, A. L., Beckner, V. L., Owen, D., & Persons, J. B. (in press).
 Congruence of patient takeaways and homework assignment content predicts homework compliance in psychotherapy.
 Behavior Therapy.

-- Lear, M.K., Luoma, J.B. &, Chwyl, C. (in press).
+- Lear, M.K., Luoma, J.B. &, Chwyl, C. (2020).
 The Influence of Self-Criticism and Relationship Closeness on Peer-Reported Relationship Need Satisfaction.
-Personality and Individual Differences.
+Personality and Individual Differences, 110087.
+Download here.

 - Persons, J. B., & Thomas, C. (2019).
 Symptom severity at week four of cognitive behavior therapy predicts depression remission.
 Behavior Therapy, 50, 791-802.

 - Persons, J. B., Koerner, K., Eidelman, P., Thomas, C., Liu, H. (2016).
 Increasing psychotherapists’ adoption and implementation of the evidence-based practice of progress monitoring.
 Behaviour Research and Therapy, 76, 24-31.
 Download pdf.

 - Ravid, A., Lagbas, E., Johnson, M., & Osborne, T. L. (in press).
 Targeting co-sleeping in children with anxiety disorders using a modified bedtime pass intervention: A case series using a changing criterion design.
 Behavior Therapy.